Canon 5DS vs Sony A6300

 Studio photographers will appreciate that the Canon 5DS (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS is a recent model that features in the current product line-up of Canon.
-In contrast, the A6300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5DS and A6300 can be found, respectively, in the Canon 5DS Manual (free pdf) or the online Sony A6300 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 5DS or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.